Skip to content

 Definition Substances believed to increase sexual desire, arousal, or pleasure.

-Examples Oysters, dark chocolate, maca, ginseng, sildenafil
+Examples Oysters, chocolate, maca, ginseng, sildenafil

-Risks Allergic reactions, drug interactions, false expectations
+Key Risks Allergic reactions, medication interactions, unrealistic expectations

-Most Studied Ginseng, sildenafil, L-arginine, maca, flibanserin
+Most Studied Ginseng, sildenafil, maca, L-arginine, flibanserin

 How Effective Are Aphrodisiacs?